franalgaba/nile-plugin-example/README.md

 ## Development

-For creating new plugins follow this instructions.
+For creating new plugins follow this instructions below.

 1. Install Poetry: